lubojr/naucse.python.cz/lessons/git-en/collaboration/index.md

 to the public, so that the whole community benefits.</li>
 </ol>

-Today, many open-source projects are available freely on the Internet for anone to use them.
+Today, many open-source projects are available freely on the Internet for anyone to use them.
 Their availability is governed by one of the licenses that guarantee these fundamental freedoms.

 Not all these projects were created using Python (and for now,